The best digital magazine maker - 10+ tools compared cover

 FlippingBook is a magazine-making software that allows you to create professional-looking magazines and documents with a fun twist.
 You can add videos, pop-up images, and GIFs to bring your pages to life.
 Plus, it comes with handy tools to help you step up your marketing and sales game.

-The entire process is easy to understand.
-Once you create your account, you are ready to go.
+The entire process is straightforward—once you create your account, you’re ready to start publishing.

 Issuu is an online magazine publishing tool that makes it easy to create, share, host, and even sell your magazines or publications.
 You can add your work to their content library to reach a wider audience.
 Whether you want to showcase your work, promote your business, or sell your publications, Issuu provides the tools and resources to help you succeed.